Ifeoluwa90/travlr-project/README.md

 ├── data/                    # Seed data
 └── app.js                   # Main application entry point
 ```
+* Claude was used to debug some issues I ran into in module 6 :)
 ## License

 This project is licensed under the SNHU.